-An uplifting and heartfelt, one-hour, Verite docu-series, following America’s premiere operatic countertenor, the astonishingly talented John Holiday; as he performs in the world’s most prestigious musical venues, smashes through glass ceilings in the music industry and society as a gay, African American man with a soprano range voice; along with teaching and inspiring young and diverse singers as an Associate Professor at the prestigious School of Music at the University in Maryland.
+An uplifting and heartfelt, one-hour, Verite docu-series, following America’s premiere operatic countertenor, the astonishingly talented John Holiday; as he performs in the world’s most prestigious musical venues, smashes through glass ceilings in the music industry and society as a gay, African American man with a soprano range voice; along with teaching and inspiring young and diverse singers.

 It is a deep dive into what drives, moves, and challenges musicians in finding the soul of the music in their performances.
 It will be a delicious combination of the high-art musical shows well-loved by PBS audiences, combined with deeply insightful conversations, masterclasses with successful musicians, and Verite scenes with John, his students, and professional musical colleagues.